In stronghold of Guinea-Bissau, endangered vultures soar again

 And so, in 2021, Organização para Defesa e Desenvolvimento das Zonas Húmidas (ODZH), a local partner of Birdlife International, launched a series of public information campaigns.
 More than 50 radio programs were broadcast across the country, from the capital to remote villages.
 And dozens of meetings were held with traditional healers – the go-to for most people feeling unwell in Guinea-Bissau, according to health officials – as well as students and teachers.

-The results have been so promising that a second campaign is planned to launch in July.
+The results have been so promising that a second campaign is planned to launch in July, funded by the British government.

 “The problem we faced is that communities didn’t want to hand over information about killings.
 Snitches were looked down on, but that is beginning to change,” explains Mr. Wambar, the ODZH director.
 Since the campaign, if people “have information about a killing, they will denounce it to the authorities.”